athomasq/athomasq.github.io/categories/hikari/setyl.md

 1. Startups are risky and most startups fail; Setyl is no exception.

-2. Right now most of Setyl's customers are small to medium enterprises: 50 to 500 people.
-SME budgets are always precarious.
-Setyl is moving upmarket (and their entry ACV is steadily ticking higher) but that's a work in progress.
+2. Setyl started out in the SME segment but has since moved up to the mid-market tier which is their current sweet spot.
+They're still building out features required to capture true enterprise customers.

 3. There's still a lot of work to be done in their go-to-market and scaling strategy -- it's far from fully baked.
 (Which is expected for a seed-stage company.)

+4. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.

+5. System-of-record stickiness helps Setyl retain existing customers, but it doesn't necessarily help them acquire new customers; in that respect, it's not a full-fledged network effect.

+<!--

 4. System-of-record stickiness helps Setyl today, but if a well-funded competitor emerges and attempts a land-grab, the same effect makes it hard for Setyl to take business away from them.

-<!--

 # Deal Terms